 Perhaps, for example, they decide to begin with a campaign targeting new moms.
 They might invest in content that surfaces on Pinterest, targeting expecting mothers.

-Here, Pampers could, for example, deliver value to these moms by offering discounts on a trial package of Pampers newborn diapers.
+Here, Pampers could deliver value to these moms by offering discounts on a trial package of Pampers newborn diapers.
 An expectant mother is looking to save money, so she converts and purchases a box of diapers with the embedded discount code.

-This is just one example of how social commerce can leverage various tactics to reach an audience while also creating an amplification effect through the social aspects of shopping.
+This is just one example of how social commerce can leverage various tactics to reach an audience while creating an amplification effect through the social aspects of shopping.

 The competition for attention on social media is fierce, and as always, the key to getting ahead is getting started.
 For brands interested in building out a cohesive social shopping experience, we’ve listed 12 hands-on tactics to consider.

-Engage through Facebook Messenger
+2. Engage Via Facebook Messenger